platform-experience/serviceportal-widget-library/pe-timeline/Readme.md

 ![alt text](https://gitlab.com/dev-practice/platexp-widget-library/raw/master/images/pe-timeline-screenshot-05.png "Timeline Widget - With the option Show Colors set to True")

-This widget can be used to quickly opbtain an initial implementation of a timeline.
+This widget can be used to quickly obtain an initial implementation of a timeline.

 ## Installation